MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/skype-for-business-online-reporting/activity-report.md

 ***
 ![Número 1](../images/sfbcallout1.png)<br/>
-No relatório **Atividade do Skype for Business**, é possível ver as tendências dos últimos sete, 30, 90 ou 180 dias.
+O relatório de atividade de email do **Skype para atividade de negócios** pode ser exibido para tendências nos últimos 7 dias, 30 dias, 90 dias ou 180 dias.
+No entanto, se você clicar em um determinado dia no relatório, a tabela (consulte número 7) mostrará dados por até 28 dias a partir da data atual (não a data que o relatório foi gerado).

     > [!Note]
     > If you click into the details of a specific day, the table will only show data for the 30 days up to the date when the report was generated.